SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_Fourier_processing.rst

 + W Stacking + Image plane facets: {predict | invert}_facets_wstack

 In particular, the combination of faceting and wprojection is not yet supported.

+Iteration is not well suited to graph processing, so for making calibration and imaging graphs the iterators have been wrapped as scatter/gather operations.